Diners at the

 Patrick Kane, and

-Thanks to interactive marketing agency NEXT/NOW, Chicago Bears’ Richard Dent has been virtually tackling Harry Caray’s customers since the beginning of spring.
+Thanks to interactive marketing agency NEXT/NOW, Chicago Bear Richard Dent has been virtually tackling Harry Caray’s customers since the beginning of Spring.

-The legendary defensive end is one of five famous athletes starring in video games in the new Harry Caray’s 7th Inning Stretch Restaurant and Chicago Sports Museum anchoring the seventh floor at Water Tower Place.
+The legendary defensive end is one of five famous athletes starring in video games installed at the dining and entertainment group’s new restaurant and sports museum at Water Tower Place.

-The game is the product of the forward thinking and appropriately named West Loop agency.
+The games were created in the West Loop gallery and showroom of the forward thinking and appropriately named Chicago agency.

-In the “Pro Bowl Quarterback Challenge,” the player stands in front of a quadruple-paneled color display featuring the image of a quarterback on a grid iron lined with bullseyes in the middle of a sold out stadium.
+In the “Pro Bowl Football Challenge,” the player stands in front of a quadruple-paneled color display featuring the image of a quarterback on a grid iron lined with bullseyes in the middle of a sold-out stadium.
 Richard Dent faces the player twenty yards downfield.